MarcDiethelm/xtc/README.md

 Node-terrific implements some features to help with template integration in different backend systems.

+### Project overview

-`/_home` displays an overview of all user-defined views and modules, i.e. ones whose names don't start with an underscore.
-The page contains links to the views and modules at `/_view/[name]` and `/_module/[name]` respectively.
+`/_home` displays an overview of all user-defined views, modules and templates, i.e. ones whose names don't start with an underscore.
+The page contains links to the views and modules at `/[view name]`, `/_module/[module name]` and `/_template/[module name]` respectively.
 If you add the parameter `raw` to the URI, you get the pure HTML of that resource without any surrounding markup, e.g:

-	/_view/example?raw
-	/_module/example?raw
+	/view-name?raw
+	/_module/module-name?raw
+	/_template/template-name?raw

 Adding the parameter `solo` to a view request, will skip any modules that have the attribute `isLayout="true"` on their include tag.
+E.g.

 	/_view/example?solo

+**Views can be pinned** to the top of the list by adding their name to an array in the file `_config/pinned-views.json`.
+The pinned views will be presented in the order they appear in the file.

 ## Basic Authentication and Bypass for IP Ranges